 How Come MVP Apps Often Fail?

-The following is a list of mistakes that you’ll want to avoid when it comes to building MVP app.
-If you have an idea of the mobile application and you want it to succeed, then you must take these issues seriously when working with mobile app development company.
+The following is a list of mistakes that you’ll want to avoid when it comes to building an MVP app.
+If you have an idea of the mobile application, and you want it to succeed, then you must take these issues seriously when working with the mobile app development company.

 1. The Business Model is Not Clear

 The biggest reason that MVP apps often fail is that entrepreneurs are not creating a business model that is clear.
 Rather than concern themselves with the business side of it, they’re too eager to jump right into the technology and the development of the product.
 In their minds, they think the money will be there as long as they make a good app that they can monetize.
 This is a sloppy strategy, and it usually results in failure.